Curriculum

 Clinical Year Curriculum, 14 months

 All students participate in clinical training activities in a variety of settings at program-provided sites.
-In keeping with the mission of the program, a majority of the clinical opportunities are located outside of metropolitan Portland, many in rural and urban medically underserved sites throughout Oregon, Southwest Washington and Western Idaho.
-Supervised clinical experiences (SCPEs) or rotations will ensure students will acquire the competencies needed for clinical PA practice.
-Rotations will provide experiences in outpatient and inpatient settings, emergency departments and the operating room, with patients seeking medical care across the life span, prenatal and obstetric care, surgical management (pre, intra, and post-operative care) and care for behavioral/mental health conditions.
+In keeping with the mission of the program, a majority of the clinical opportunities are located outside of metropolitan Portland, many in rural medically underserved sites throughout Oregon and Southwest Washington.
+Supervised clinical practice experiences (SCPEs) or rotations will ensure students will acquire the competencies needed for clinical PA practice.
+SCPEs will provide experiences in outpatient and inpatient settings, emergency departments and the operating room, with patients across the life span, including prenatal and obstetric care, surgical management (pre, intra, and post-operative care) and care for behavioral/mental health conditions.

 All rotations are 4 weeks in length.
-Students participate in a minimum of 1,760 clock hours of supervised clinical practice during the Clinical Year.
+Students participate in a minimum of 1,100 clock hours of supervised clinical practice during the Clinical Year.
+Students are not required to provide or solicit clinical sites or preceptors.

 Required SCPE Rotations